clstoulouse/motu/README.md

 #### Business configuration, Product & dataset: motuConfiguration.xml
 The new version of Motu is compatible with the motuConfiguration.xml file configured in Motu v3.x.
-So you can use exactly the same file.
+So you can use exactly the same file, but it is important to update some fields to improve performance and future compatibility.
 Copy your old motuConfiguration.xml file to the folder /opt/cmems-cis/motu/config, for example:
 ```
 cp  /opt/atoll/misgw/motu-configuration-sample-misgw/resources/motuConfiguration.xml /opt/cmems-cis/motu/config
 ```

-It is important to update this file in order to:
+Then update the attribute below:

 * use the new [ncss protocol](#BSmotuConfigNCSS) to improve performance of product download
+* check the attribute [extractionPath](#motuConfig-extractionPath) to continue to serve downloaded dataset from a fontral Apache HTTPd server.
-* remove @deprecated attributes to ease future migrations.
+* remove all @deprecated attributes to ease future migrations.
 You can check them [Business configuration](#ConfigurationBusiness).
-* Check the attribute [extractionPath](#motuConfig-extractionPath) to continue to serve downloaded dataset from a fontral Apache HTTPd server.
+* after starting Motu, if there is issues with the graphic chart, check [httpBaseRef](#motuConfig-httpBaseRef) attribute.
+* remove attribute [defaultService](#motuConfig-defaultService).
+It was previously used to declare a default config Service.
+Now this attribute sets a default action.
+If the action set is unknown, an error log will be written and user is redirected to the listServices action which is the default one.

 #### Log files